sign-language-processing/sign-language-processing.github.io/src/index.md

 ```

-The following table contains a curated list of datasets including various sign languages and data formats:
+The following table contains a curated list of datasets including various signed languages and data formats:

 ```{=ignore}
 TODO [this thesis](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=6477&context=etd) page 26 has more datasets.